SC mulls proceeding against Swati under Article 62

 Justice Nisar had earlier suspended the IGP's transfer after it emerged that he had been removed from the post following verbal directives from Prime Minister Imran Khan.

-As the CJP resumed hearing of the case today, Swati's lawyer Barrister Ali Zafar submitted an apology on behalf of the minister in court.
+As the CJP resumed hearing of the case today, Swati's lawyer Barrister Ali Zafar submitted an apology on behalf of the minister in court which held the police responsible for an argument between a family that had allegedly encroached on the minister's land and his staff.

 The court, however, rejected the apology and said that it would form a JIT to probe the transfer of the Islamabad police chief.